netliferesearch/promptfinder/docs/CENTRALIZED_TEXT_MANAGEMENT_SUMMARY.md

 ## Overview

-Successfully implemented a centralized text management system for the PromptFinder Chrome Extension to replace hardcoded strings throughout the codebase with a consistent, internationalization-ready system.
+Successfully implemented a centralized text management system for the DesignPrompts Chrome Extension to replace hardcoded strings throughout the codebase with a consistent, internationalization-ready system.

 ## Implementation Details